 During that time, I also taught classes in graphic design and color theory at my high school alma mater, the Los Angeles County High School for the Arts.
 During a stint at TBWA\Chiat\Day, the agency that created the landmark 1984 Apple Macintosh commercial, I produced ads for premiere accounts (Infiniti, Nissan, Pedigree) and toasted successes with ad mavens around the company surfboard bar.
 As a brand ambassador for Nike, I lead and managed a grass-roots running program throughout the greater LA area, which attracted over 1000 runners per week.
 While LA is full of culture and opportunity, I felt the constant sunshine and gridlock traffic were suffocating me.
 I needed clouds, rain, and open green spaces.

-Most days are filled with a combination of designing stuff at the computer, filling my head with random-but-useful information, thinking about food, curating a penguin collection and sometimes resisting the urge to take off for the trails with my husky pup and running partner, Indi.
+Most days are filled with a combination of designing stuff at the computer, becoming a better photographer, curating a penguin collection and sometimes resisting the urge to take off for the trails with my husky pup and running partner, Indi.